shastrula/flightinfo/README.md

         "fromAirport": "DAL",
         "toAirport": "SAN"
 }`
 - Keep the same flight number if you want to modify existing flight or it will create a new flight

+#How to test SOAP Based Web Services

+- Use the following URL to test in SOAPUI `http://localhost:8080/ws/flights.wsdl`

 ### Reference Documentation
 For further reference, please consider the following sections: